Collaborative Knowledge Distillation via a Learning-by-Education Node Community: Experimental Evaluation

-Average community accuracy in the respective test set for the last education cycle, overall students and 10 independent runs, is reported in Table \ref{tab:comparison} along with the standard deviation over the different runs.
-As it can be seen, the LENC framework outperforms existing CKD methods when digesting unlabelled incoming streams, under the assumption that the sole expert indeed knows data similar to the incoming ones.
-The main reason for LENC's higher performance is the employed teacher selection policy: given the lack of ground-truth annotation, each student node picks the teacher with which it disagrees the most, to leverage diverse knowledge within the community.
+The LENC community included two homogeneous students (2 ResNet-18 models) and two heterogeneous students (WRN-16-4 and VGG11).
+After hyperparameter search, the batch size was set to 128 and Stochastic Gradient Descent (SGD) was adopted as an optimizer, with an initial learning rate of 1e-3 and momentum of 0.9.
+The number of epochs for knowledge transfer was set to 100.
+Table \ref{tab:comparison} reports average community accuracy in the respective test set for the last education cycle, over all students and across 10 independent runs with different random seeds, along with the standard deviation over the different runs.
+A likely reason for LENC’s higher performance in this setup is the employed teacher selection policy: given the lack of ground-truth annotation, each student node picks a KSA-approved candidate teacher with which it disagrees the most, to leverage diverse knowledge within the community.
 Instead, the adapted competing CKD methods also consider the non-expert responses of other nodes.

+A variant of this unlabelled experiment was also conducted using the more challenging Tiny-ImageNet dataset \cite{le2015tiny} and Transformer DNNs; this resembles a hard real-world scenario.
+The LENC community was formed by a ViT-base model as the teacher, achieving on its own an accuracy of 86.35\% on the task, and two ViT-small students.
+In this setup, LENC was compared only against the best competitor \cite{guo2020online}, according to the outcomes of previous experiments.
+The data points of $\mathcal{D}^s$ were randomly sampled from the teacher's actual training dataset, with 15 different $\mathcal{D}^s$ sets constructed in this manner.
+Results indicate that LENC does not clearly outperform the competing method for small $\mathcal{D}^s$ sizes.
+However, as shown in Table \ref{tab:tinyimagenet}, by gradually increasing the size of $\mathcal{D}^s$ and repeating the experiment, at a size of 20000 data stream points LENC surpasses the best competitor by a large margin.